Gravitational Wave Flux and Quadrupole Modes from Quasi-Circular Non-Spinning Compact Binaries to the Fourth Post-Newtonian Order: Results

 Recalling also the definition~\eqref{eq:y_def} and posing $y_0 = (\frac{Gm\omega_0}{c^3})^{2/3}$ we thus have

-showing that indeed the GW frequency $\Omega$ differs from the orbital one $\omega$ at the 4PN order only, hence the fact that it did not affect previous computations such as in~\cite{BIWW96,ABIQ04}.
+showing that indeed the GW half-frequency $\Omega$ differs from the orbital one $\omega$ at the 4PN order only, hence the fact that it did not affect previous computations such as in~\cite{BIWW96,ABIQ04}.
 Therefore, once the 4PN flux is obtained in terms of $y$, we replace $y$ in terms of $x$ using the inverse of Eq.~\eqref{xy} and reexpand to 4PN order.
 With this procedure, the constant~$b_0$ cancels out as expected.
 Finally, adding also the 4.5PN piece~\cite{MBF16}, the quasi-circular 4.5PN flux is

-A strong check is to observe that the test-mass limit $\nu\to 0$ perfectly agrees with the result of linear black-hole perturbation theory~\cite{Sasa94,TSasa94,TTS96,Fuj14PN,Fuj22PN}.
+A significant check is to observe that the leading-order terms in the test-mass limit $\nu\to 0$ perfectly agree with the results of linear black-hole perturbation theory~\cite{Sasa94,TSasa94,TTS96,Fuj14PN,Fuj22PN}.
+Note that the flux has been confirmed by different groups up to 2PN order~\cite{WW96,LMRY19}, and that the 4.5PN piece is in agreement with the independent work~\cite{Messina:2017yjg}.
+All other terms are new with the present paper.
 We have also explicitly verified that, at the 4PN order, Eq.~\eqref{Flux_x} can be recovered from the gravitational modes given by Eq.~\eqref{h22} below and in~\cite{Henry:2022ccf}, using

 As usual, the contributions due to the absorption by the black-hole horizons should be added separately from the post-Newtonian result~\eqref{Flux_x}; see~\cite{PS95,TMT97,Alvi01,Porto:2007qi,Chatz12,Saketh:2022xjb}.